Policy Transmission Framework and Market Repricing

 These differences are one reason transmission is often nonlinear.
 Small changes can be absorbed when balance sheets are strong and confidence is steady.
 Under stress, the same change can trigger broader feedback through tighter credit, weaker spending, lower asset prices, and more defensive behavior.
 What begins as a contained impulse can accelerate once the system starts amplifying it internally.

-From macro transmission to market pricing
+From macro transmission to market repricing

 Markets do not price policy actions or shocks in isolation.
 They price the expected economic and financial consequences of those impulses after they move through growth, inflation, liquidity, and credit conditions.
 That is why a fast market reaction should not be confused with a fully completed macro adjustment.
 Markets often move on anticipated transmission before the broader economy has finished absorbing the change.